-Betty Dobson, who's taught generations of women to discover and enjoy their sexuality, teaches five elements of self-stimulation: clitoral stimulation, vaginal penetration, pelvic movement, pelvic muscle contractions, and breath work.
+Betty Dodson, who's taught generations of women to discover and enjoy their sexuality, teaches five elements of self-stimulation: clitoral stimulation, vaginal penetration, pelvic movement, pelvic muscle contractions, and breath work.

-You will need uninterrupted time and privacy in a warm room where you can recline comfortably.
+- Set aside some uninterrupted time and privacy in a warm room where you can recline comfortably.
 Think about pillows or bolsters to support your back and hips.
 Silence your cell phone.
-Save the wine for later, because alcohol will dull your senses.
+Save the wine for later (alcohol will dull your senses).

-Clitoral stimulation: If you are unfamiliar with your clitoris, take some time before you attempt self-stimulation to learn its anatomy.
-(See this blog post for an illustration, if you like.)
-You may be familiar with the glans, the sensitive little button that peeks out from under its hood when it's excited.
+- Clitoral stimulation: If you are unfamiliar with your clitoris, take some time before you attempt self-stimulation to learn its anatomy (see this blog post for an illustration).
+The glans is the sensitive little button that peeks out from under its hood when it's excited.
 Behind it is the shaft, which also grows longer and harder when stimulated.
 Branching off of the shaft and running down behind your labia are the two crura, long leggy extensions of the clitoris which are quite sensitive and fill with blood as you get excited.

 It's a good idea to aim for two sessions each week.
 Try not to have a specific outcome in mind: Yes, orgasms are nice.
 We've never met anyone who didn't love them.
 But the goal of stimulation is to take care of yourself by exercising your sexual organs, feeling good, and feeling alive as a sexual being.
 Orgasms will come in their own time and way.